- Admissions to the Master's Degree Programmes at Hanken 2015

 In order to be eligible for admission the applicant must hold a Finnish bachelor's degree from a university or a polytechnic or an applicable foreign degree from a recognised university.
 The degree must be the equivalent of 180 ECTS credits or more, i.e. it must be a degree of at least three years of full time studies.
 Hanken reserves the right to decide whether or not a degree and/or university meet our requirements.

-Applicants who will graduate after the application deadline of 1 March 2013 (March, April, May, June, July) can apply for admission before having received their degree certificates.
+Applicants who will graduate after the application deadline of 13 February 2015 (February, March, April, May, June, July) can apply for admission before having received their degree certificates.
 Admission will be conditional for successful applicants who have not received their degree certificate by the application deadline.
-Conditionally admitted applicants must submit an officially certified copy of their degree certificate and final transcript as soon as they have obtained them, however no later than 31 July 2013 at 16:00 (GMT +2).
-Conditionally admitted applicants have to send their degree certificate and final transcript directly to Hanken.
+Conditionally admitted applicants must submit an officially certified copy of their degree certificate and final transcript as soon as they have obtained them, however no later than 31 July 2015 at 16:00 (GMT +2).
+Conditionally admitted applicants have to send the officially certified copies of their degree certificate and final transcript directly to Hanken.
 If Hanken has not received the documents within the set time, the offer of admission will be withdrawn.
-Please note that this means that if you expect to receive your degree certificate after 31 July 2013 you cannot apply for admission to Hanken in 2013.
+Please note that this means that if you expect to receive your degree certificate after 31 July 2015 you cannot apply for admission to Hanken in 2015.

 Programme Specific Requirements

-The applicant must have completed at least 60 ECTS credits in economic sciences, of which at least 30 ECTS must be within subjects relevant for the programme or the intended major subject as follows:
+The applicant must have completed at least 60 ECTS credits in economic sciences, of which at least 30 ECTS must be within subjects relevant for the programme or the intended major subject so that the admitted students are able to start studies at advanced level.
+The requirements for each programme are listed below:

 In special cases, an admitted student may be required to supplement his or her knowledge of the major subject or subjects relevant to the programme before taking a specific course or completing the whole programme.
 Information about such supplementary requirements is included in the acceptance letter.